-Immediately after the two or three playoff positions have been determined and prior to each playoff game, each team involved in the next scheduled playoff game shall be asked by the Chief Umpire to select their choice of stone handle color.
+Immediately after the three playoff positions have been determined and prior to each playoff game, each team involved shall be asked by the Chief Umpire to select their choice of stone handle color.
 Each team shall be allowed a maximum of 15 minutes to make its selection.
 Failure to comply shall result in a set of stones being assigned.
 Upon the conclusion of each playoff draw, the same process shall be implemented again.
 In all playoff games a complete set of rocks from any sheet must be chosen.
 In all playoff games, a team finishing ahead of another team (according to win/loss record) will gain last stone advantage AND choice of stone colour.